DrKnaw/css-alert-gmod/README.md

 # css-alert-gmod
-Addons Gmod alert the player when no css content is detected
+Gmod Addons taht alert the player when no css content is detected: https://i.imgur.com/0ro7akM.png